Recent Storm Damage Posts

-There are many areas of the United States that have experienced heavy winds and storms this season and the strong powerful winds can cause significant damage to your home.
-Wind damage can cause a range of destruction to your property from broken windows and fallen tree branches to more severe damage to the roof, garage, or car.
-It can happen to your home directly from the strong wind or indirectly from the wind blowing debris into your house.
+Many areas of the United States that have experienced heavy winds and storms this season and the strong powerful winds can cause significant damage to your home.
+Wind damage can cause a range of destruction to your property from broken windows and fallen tree branches to severe damage to the roof, garage, or car.
+It can happen from the strong wind or indirectly from the wind blowing debris into your house.

 Wind Damage from Different Types of Storms

-Thunderstorms are the most common source of wind and storm damage but winds from hurricanes or tornadoes are stronger and can cause more severe damage.
-It can produce many types of damaging weather such as lightning, hail, tornadoes, straight-line winds, flooding and more.
-Thunderstorms are responsible for over half of all wind damage cases in the U.S. but the storm damage repair may be more costly for hurricane or tornado wind damage.
-Billions of dollars are spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.
+Thunderstorms are the most common source of wind and storm damage but winds from hurricanes or tornadoes are stronger and can cause severe damage.
+It can produce many types of damaging weather such as lightning, hail, tornadoes, straight-line winds, flooding etc. Thunderstorms are responsible for wind damage cases in the U.S. However, storm damage repair may be costly for hurricane or tornado wind damage.
+Billions of dollars is spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.

 Preventing Wind and Storm Damage

-Roof damage can be reduced during the construction phase when the roof deck and the shingles or membrane is applied over the decking.
-A well-designed roofing system will firmly anchor the trusses and decking to the walls and foundation to keep the entire roof from lifting off the building in a strong wind.
-Roofing material must be properly fastened to the deck.
-Weakly connected shingles will lift easily from the deck.
+Roof damage reduces during the construction phase when the roof deck, shingles or membrane is applied over the decking.
+A well-designed roofing system will anchor the trusses and decking to the walls and foundation to keep the entire roof from lifting off the building in a strong wind.
+Roofing material should latch to the deck.

-Siding damage can be reduced at the construction phase as well.
-Properly fastened siding is less likely to lift off a structure in strong wind.
+Loose connected shingles will lift from the deck.
+Siding damage reduces at the construction phase.
+Fastened siding isn't as likely to lift off a structure in strong wind.
 Building codes will likely direct the minimum standards for connections.
-You, your architect, or your contractor may decide to exceed these minimums for a stronger and more storm-resistant structure.
+You, your architect, or your contractor may decide to exceed these minimums for a stronger storm-resistant structure.